CGeneTech: Molecular designers and their business vision

 Centagliptin completed preclinical studies in 2016, formally entered the clinical phase in early 2018 and is currently in Phase III clinical.
 One of the more noteworthy developments is that in November 2019, Shenggliptin was approved by the Center for Drug Evaluation of the State Drug Administration (CDE) to be exempted from the Phase II clinical phase and enter directly into the Phase III trial.
 This is one of the key reasons for the product's faster clinical progress.

 According to Yu Qiang, a more detailed design and data were needed upfront to achieve the Phase II clinical exemption.
-Firstly, the Phase I clinical trial of selegiline enrolled 194 subjects, which is a large number of cases and allows for more adequate data to be obtained to better examine the safety of the product; secondly, a head-to-head study of selegiline was introduced in the Phase I clinical trial and two cohorts of healthy subjects and patients were set up, which is more convincing; finally,
+Firstly, the Phase I clinical trial of selegiline enrolled 194 subjects, which is a large number of cases and allows for more adequate data to be obtained to better examine the safety of the product; secondly, a head-to-head study of selegiline was introduced in the Phase I clinical trial and two cohorts of healthy subjects and patients were set up, which is more convincing; finally, CGeneTech collaborated with Professor Jiang Ji of Peking Union Medical College Hospital, and with the help of Professor Jiang Ji's quantitative Lastly, in collaboration with Professor Jiang Ji of Peking Union Medical College Hospital, we used Professor Jiang Ji's quantitative pharmacology platform to simulate the dosing schedule, dose, and glycemic control and safety of patients after dosing in a Phase II clinical study, in conjunction with the Phase I clinical data of Shengliptin.

 After this series of preparations, Centene submitted the Phase I data together with the Phase II simulation data to the CDE, and after a comprehensive review by two CDE departments (efficacy and safety, and pharmacokinetics), the product was exempted from the expert meeting and approved to proceed directly to Phase III clinical trials without the need for a Phase II clinical meeting.